zhangqi222/arzedit-GUI/ReadMe-en.md

 - Easy to use for people unfamiliar with command-line operations.
 - Accessible for beginners who don't know how to use AssetManager.
 - Convenient for simple mod modifications.
-- This tool is built with .net8, please follow the prompts after opening and install the .net8 runtime.

 ### 📑 Added and Modified Features:
 - arz